Thrash metal: Birth and underground expansion (1980–1983)

 Another "Big Four" thrash band formed in Los Angeles in 1981, when guitarists Jeff Hanneman and Kerry King met while auditioning for the same band and subsequently decided to form a band of their own.
 Hanneman and King recruited vocalist/bassist Tom Araya and drummer Dave Lombardo, and Slayer was formed.
 Slayer was discovered by Metal Blade Records executive Brian Slagel; the band's live performance of Iron Maiden's "Phantom of the Opera" so impressed him that he promptly signed them to his label.
-In December 1983, four months after the release of Metallica's debut Kill 'Em All, Slayer released their debut album, Show No Mercy.
+In December 1983, five months after the release of Metallica's debut Kill 'Em All, Slayer released their debut album, Show No Mercy.

 To the north, Canada produced influential thrash and speed metal bands such as Annihilator, Anvil, Exciter, Razor, Sacrifice, and Voivod.

-Mid-1980s
+Mainstream popularity (1984–1989)

+First wave (1984–1986)

-The popularity of thrash metal increased in 1984 with the release of Metallica's sophomore record Ride the Lightning, as well as Anthrax's debut Fistful of Metal.
+The popularity of thrash metal increased in 1984 with the release of Metallica's sophomore record Ride the Lightning, as well as Anthrax's debut Fistful of Metal and Metal Church's eponymous debut album.
 Slayer and Overkill released extended plays on independent labels during this era, Haunting the Chapel and Overkill respectively.
-This led to a heavier-sounding form of thrash, which was reflected in Exodus' Bonded by Blood and Slayer's Hell Awaits.
-In 1985, the German band Kreator released their debut album Endless Pain and the Brazilian band Sepultura released their EP Bestial Devastation.
-Overkill and Megadeth, the latter of which was formed by former Metallica guitarist Dave Mustaine, released their debut albums Feel the Fire and Killing Is My Business... and Business Is Good! respectively, and Anthrax released the critically acclaimed Spreading the Disease in 1985.
-Several other debut albums associated with the thrash metal genre were released that year, including Seven Churches by Possessed, To Mega Therion by Celtic Frost, and Energetic Disassembly by Watchtower; the first two are often credited for pioneering and popularizing the mid-1980s extreme metal scene (as well as the then-developing genres of death metal and black metal, respectively), while the latter has been cited as the first progressive/technical thrash metal album.
+This led to a heavier-sounding form of thrash, which was reflected in Exodus' debut album Bonded by Blood, Slayer's Hell Awaits and Anthrax's Spreading the Disease, all three released in 1985.
+Several other debut albums were released that same year, including Megadeth's Killing Is My Business... and Business Is Good!, Overkill's Feel the Fire, Kreator's Endless Pain, Destruction's Infernal Overkill, Possessed's Seven Churches, Celtic Frost's To Mega Therion, Watchtower's Energetic Disassembly and the Sepultura EP Bestial Devastation.
+Seven Churches and To Mega Therion are often credited for pioneering and popularizing the mid-1980s extreme metal scene (as well as the then-developing genres of death metal and black metal, respectively), while Energetic Disassembly has been cited as the first technical thrash metal album, and as "the recording most responsible for the development of the progressive metal genre".